juanantonio284/simple_bash/linux_package_mgmt/apt_1_basics.md

 percent value on the progress line indicates the total percent done of all files.
 (See more [here][apt_interface])

-If you were to run `sudo apt update` and, right after, run it again, you would not see "Get" again, they would all say "Hit".
-This shows that 'Get' is a status message of what the program is doing and not, in a strict sense, a signal that there is something available for updating—although it could be interpreted that way.
+If you were to run `sudo apt update` and, right after, run it again, you would not see "`Get`" again, they would all say "`Hit`".
+This shows that "`Get`" is a status message of what the program is doing and not, in a strict sense, a signal that there is something available for updating—although it could be interpreted that way.

 Once updated you can use